 – For inspiration to keep it tidy

-So hop them on your knee as you both check out these utterly awesome budget decorating ideas for kids bedrooms.
+Get your kids involved as you both check out these utterly awesome and affordable decorating ideas for kids bedrooms.

 1. Make Your Own Headboard